 1) a good review is some of the best advertising a business can ever have

-3) lots of good reviews will serve as the hedge a business needs for if that bad review ever comes!
+3) and finally, lots of good reviews will serve as the back-up a business needs if that bad review ever comes!
 When that unreasonable unfair client comes along, they are buried in all the good reviews you have.

 Important: Google Map or Search Listings are where reviews are the most visible, so be certain there is a fully verified and optimized set of Google My Business listings in place!
-Sure JudysBook, HomeAdvisor and the like run television advertising and maybe someone somewhere mentioned they use FindLaw, but given a choice for where a person’s one review will be most visible … there simply is no comparison to Google listings.
-10- maybe even 25X more visible, it is not even close!
+Sure ‘Home Advisor’ runs television advertising and maybe someone somewhere mentioned they use ‘Judy’s Book’, but given a choice for where one review will be the most visible… there simply is no comparison to Google listings.

 The Correct Steps For How To Deal With A Bad Review

 1. Go Direct!